 Dance Artists Anya Clarke, Taylor Knight, Anna Thompson, Mitsuko Verdery

 fôr WAS MADE POSSIBLE THANKS TO: the Opportunity Fund (PGH) and fiscal sponsor Unique Projects, Inc.

 Photos by Caylee Shimizu

 Spline unfolds the exploration of one's physical and psychological boundaries.
 MICHIYAYA Dance discovers the systems in which we create and are created for us to conform to certain parameters.
-Industrial, biological, and interpersonal systems are challenged through a variety of narratives.
-Ideas of mental disorders, individuality, and coexistence are investigated.
-Incorporated into Spline's concept will be the life and physical voice of Co-Artistic Director Mitsuko Verdery's grandfather, Pampa.
-Pampa's life experiences, and relationships serve as an inspiration for the work.
+Incorporated into Spline's concept was the life and physical voice of Co-Artistic Director Mitsuko Verdery's grandfather, Pampa as a vessel to share ideas of mental disorders, individuality, and coexistence.
 The word spline is defined as a key fitting into the grooves of a wheel, integrally with the shaft to allow movement of the wheel.
-The definition of spline is an impetus for the work as it explains Clarke and Verdery's interest in the source and function of a problem.
+Mitsuko and Anya wanted to discover the impetus for the wheel's movement.

 Spline premiered March 25th and 26th, 2017 at the Manhattan Movement & Arts Center.

 Dance Artists Belinda Adam, Stephanie Carlos, Núria Martin Fandos, Aliza Russell, Hannah Seiden, Alexandra Wood